dwarvesf/playground/_memo/objective.md

   - operation
 title: Objective
 date: 2020-01-15
-description: null
+description: Operating a company is not much different from operating a machine or a system.
-authors: null
+authors:
+- han
 menu: memo
-type: null
+type: playbook
 hide_frontmatter: false
+hide_title: false
 ---

 Operating a company is not much different from operating a machine or a system.
 The company has departments and people working together towards a goal as a car has many components connected by gears moving towards a destination.